luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 ## Looking For Gadgets

 When constructing the chain, we need to ensure that we do not lose control of the *$ra*/*$pc*.
 We can ensure control is maintained by using gadgets that load the return address off of the stack (which we can set to be the next gadget we want to load).
-We should also be careful of the registers that we 'clobber' in our gadgets, which is a term for the registers impacted by the gadgets.
+We should also be careful of the registers that we 'clobber' in our gadgets, which is a term for the registers impacted by the gadget.

 We also don't really want gadgets that use a huge chunk of stack space, e.g., a gadget that loads the return address from *0x1000($sp)*, as that would fill our payload with loads of padding.